pkorba/animanga/README.md

 ## Disclaimer

-This plugin is not affiliated with AniList.
-It is not intended for commercial use or any purpose that violates AniList's Terms of Service.
-By using this plugin, you acknowledge that you will not use it in a way that infringes on AniList's terms.
-The official AniList website can be found at https://anilist.co.
+This plugin is not affiliated with AniList, MyAnimeList, and Tenrai API.
+It is not intended for commercial use or any purpose that violates Terms of Service of mentioned services.
+By using this plugin, you acknowledge that you will not use it in a way that infringes on these service's terms.